cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 **Enable Timer counter:**

-Timer counter will be enabled and it will start its operation if any of the below conditions is satisfied:
+Timer counter will be enabled and it will start its operation, if any of the below conditions is satisfied:

-- when ENABLE_BIT of CFG_REG_LO is '1', PRESCALER_EN_BIT of CFG_REG_LO is '0' and stoptimer_i is '0' (If prescaler of Timer_lo is disabled).
+- When ENABLE_BIT of CFG_REG_LO is '1', PRESCALER_EN_BIT of CFG_REG_LO is '0' and stoptimer_i is '0'(If prescaler of Timer_lo is disabled).
-- when PRESCALER_EN_BIT and ENABLE_BIT of CFG_REG_LO is '1' and prescaler_lo_target_reached is '1' and stoptimer_i is '0' (If prescaler of Timer_lo is enabled).
+- When PRESCALER_EN_BIT and ENABLE_BIT of CFG_REG_LO is '1' and prescaler_lo_target_reached is '1' and stoptimer_i is '0'(If prescaler of Timer_lo is enabled).
-- The ENABLE_BIT of CFG_REG_LO is set by the HW to '1' and enables the timer, if the any of the below conditions is satisfied:
+- The ENABLE_BIT of CFG_REG_LO is set, when TIMER_START_LO CSR is having any value other than '0'.
-   - When the event_lo_i signal is '1' and IEM_BIT of CFG_REG_LO is '1'.
+- The ENABLE_BIT of CFG_REG_LO is set, when the event_lo_i signal is '1' and IEM_BIT of CFG_REG_LO is '1'.
-   - When TIMER_START_LO CSR is having any value other than '0'.

 **Disable Timer counter:**